 • Margo Klass

 Margo Klass is a student of aesthetic space who creatively uses light to produce sculptural boxes.
 She studied Northern Renaissance artists for their use of spaces receding into the distance, and she has been influenced by the interior spaces and exterior landscapes of Japanese temples.
+Visit her website.

 Eric Meyer is a wildlife artist who works with oils.
 He has painted mostly fall landscapes on his previous trips to Denali, and is looking forward to expanding his work to include the lush, green landscapes of summer.